RobertByrnes/openweathermap/README.md

 # openweathermap
-A PHP Class to handle curl request to the Open Weather Map API
+A PHP Class to handle curl requests to the Open Weather Map API